AssadAnabosi/Manager-2.0/README.md

     - `JWT_ACCESS_SECRET`: is the secret that is used to sign the JWT access tokens.
     - `JWT_ACCESS_EXPIRE`: is the expiration time of the JWT access tokens.
     - `JWT_REFRESH_SECRET`: is the secret that is used to sign the JWT refresh tokens.
-    - `MAX_AGE`: is the expiration time if the JWT refresh token and the max age of the cookie.
+    - `MAX_AGE`: is the expiration time if the JWT refresh token and the max-age of the cookie.
     - `SECURE_COOKIE`: is a flag that is set to "true" when the cookies are secure.
   - `CLIENT_URL`: is the URL of the client app for cors, use space between multiple URLs.
   - Admin Account: Initial Admin Account, will run only when there are no users in the database at the moment of the server start.